deb-intel/GramineTest/Documentation/index.rst

 Protect your container
 ============================
-This option is used when you have an application enclosed in a Docker container and you want the to protect the Docker container.
-This option converts your Docker container in to a graminized Docker container otherwise known as Gramine Shielded Container (GCS).
-A Gramine Shielded GCS supplies the Gramine Library OS, the manifest files, and any related Intel® SGX information.
+Docker images are used to run applications in the cloud.
+The Gramine Shielded Container tool transforms a Docker image into a graminized image that includes the Gramine Library OS, and Intel SGX relation information.
+It enables you to run a an application an Docker image and keep it protected.

 :doc:`gsc-installation`